The Scarlett 2i2 and the Audient iD4 are two of the best-selling small Audio Interfaces currently available that you can use in your home studio.

 Focusrite Scarlett 2i2

-The Focusrite Scarlet 2i2 3rd Gen is one of the most popular USB Audio Interfaces currently on the market.
+The Focusrite Scarlett 2i2 3rd Gen is one of the most popular USB Audio Interfaces currently on the market.

 It’s the younger brother of the Scarlett 2i2 2nd Gen which is one of the best-selling Audio Interfaces in the world…